 The College is responsible for fire and extended coverage insurance and institutional liability on all rental units.
 The resident is responsible for providing his or her own personal liability coverage, insurance on personal contents and other resident’s insurance coverage as desired by the resident.
 Residents are strongly urged to obtain Resident’s Form Homeowner’s Insurance (renter’s insurance).

-Unless otherwise mutually agreed, the lease year begins on July 1, and ends on the following June 30.
+Unless otherwise mutually agreed, the lease year begins on move-in date, and ends on the following May 31st.

 Before April 15, the Business Office will send a request to each resident inquiring if he/she desires to have his/her lease renewed for another year.